 The federal government has recognized the need to address the lack of minorities in the biomedical research community by creating a number of special educational programs, including MARC.
 The MARC program, funded by the National Institute of General Medical Science of the NIH is intended for academically superior students in their junior and senior years who meet certain program requirements for minority status and citizenship, and who are interested in entering graduate programs leading to research careers in the biomedical sciences (broadly defined).
 The MARC program offers financial support in the form of stipend and tuition, the chance to do research with a faculty mentor, and a variety of academic and personal support systems to increase students' academic success.

-Because the program is designed to train students interested in research careers, the Federal MARC guidelines explicitly exclude from consideration for the program students whose primary interest is in going on to some phase of clinical practice (MD and its variations, dentistry, podiatry, optometry, veterinary medicine, etc.).
+Because the program is designed to train students interested in research careers, the federal MARC guidelines explicitly exclude from consideration for the program students whose primary interest is in going on to some phase of clinical practice (MD and its variations, dentistry, podiatry, optometry, veterinary medicine, etc.).
 Students interested in combining a Ph.D with a clinical degree can be considered, but to be true to the program guidelines, applications of such students are evaluated carefully.
-The program supports 10 students annually: 5 juniors and 5 seniors.
+The program supports 10 students annually: five juniors and five seniors.
 This program is not limited to minorities.